Today, we’re excited to share over 25 decor projects that are perfect for renters.

 Here are five ways to incorporate removable wallpaper in your home.

-What about a mini bathroom update?
-Don’t worry—we have a renter-friendly solution for that, too.
+What about using removable tile on a bathroom floor?
+We have a renter-friendly DIY for that, too!

-Keep household items (and pretty things like jewelry and makeup brushes) organized without taking up drawers or closet space.
+Keep household items and rooms organized (and pretty things like jewelry and makeup brushes) organized without taking up drawers or closet space.